Synkied/ant-design/docs/react/migration-v5.en-US.md

 };
 ```

-Ant then remove antd less reference in your less file:
+And then remove antd less reference in your less file:

 ```diff
 // Your less file